patrickjunta/p_3_Pillet_Patrick/README.md

+# Oh my food by OpenClassrooms

+This is my homework project for OpenClassrooms curiculum.

 # Sass Boilerplate

 This is a sample project using the [7-1 architecture pattern](http://sass-guidelin.es/#architecture) and sticking to [Sass Guidelines](http://sass-guidelin.es) writing conventions.